andredesousa/advanced-spring-scaffold/README.md

 Use `./gradlew smokeTest -t` to keep executing your tests while watching for file changes in the background.
 You can see the HTML report opening the [index.html](build/reports/tests/smokeTest/index.html) file in your web browser.

+Like other test suites, you can also run subsets of a test suite.
+See the Test filtering section of the Gradle documentation.

 ## Debugging

 You can debug the source code, add breakpoints, inspect variables and view the application's call stack.
-Also, you can use the IDE for debugging the source code, unit and integration tests.
+Also, you can use the IDE for debugging the source code, unit, integration and smoke tests.
 These functionalities are provided natively or using **Spring Boot DevTools**.

 You can customize the [log verbosity](https://docs.gradle.org/current/userguide/logging.html#logging) of gradle tasks using the `-i` or `--info` flag.